openplanttools/imodeljs-apps/README.md

 4. If you want to re-run the application without any changes to the program files, go back to step 1.
 5. If you want to re-run the application and make changes to the program files, go back to the **Build** section above to re-build the application.

-### **Configuration**
-How to change the imodel/project combination you would like to view.
-    - **As of right now all project must be on the QA server**
-##### Method 1
-1. Navigate to imodeljs-openplant-viewer/lib/common and open iModel.Settings.json and from there edit the project and imodel values.
-2. Run the application normally.
-##### Method 2
-1. Create a new file called <FileName>.Settings.json
-2. Populate this file in the same format as iModel.Settings.json, fill in your own values.
-3. Run the application, and on the opening screen navigate to and select your new configuration file.

 ### **Help**

 1. When prompted, **log-in** with your credentials.
 This grants access to the backend servers that contain the iModel information.